-The analysis begins with descriptive statistics showing the distributions of the variables included in the analysis (Table 8.3) and the simple relationships (without controls) between selected independent variables and, respectively, years of schooling attained and the level of literacy achieved (Table 8.4).
+I begin with descriptive statistics showing the distributions of the variables included in the analysis (Table 3) and the simple relationships (without controls) between selected independent variables and, respectively, years of schooling attained and the level of literacy achieved (Table 4).
 With one possible exception, these relationships are just what we would expect: men achieve more schooling and higher literacy levels than do women; and education and literacy increase with increasing father's education, for those whose fathers read newspapers when they were growing up, and who had more books in their households when they were growing up.
-The exception is that it turns out that even among those with urban registration at age 14, village
+The exception is that it turns out that even among those with urban registration at age 14, village residence is costly, precisely about 1.7 years of school and 12 percentile points on the literacy scale relative to those with urban registration who grew up in cities.
+Thus, urban registration does not completely protect individuals from the disadvantage of growing up in a village.
+On the other hand, the advantage of city residence is substantially stronger for those with a rural hukou than for those with an urban hukou-3.1 additional years of schooling and nearly 20 percentile points on the literacy scale.